 Burgos began taking courses toward an Associate in Science in Information Sciences and Technology and graduated in 2019.

-“It was the most challenging part of my life I felt like I needed to conquer,” said Burgos, who is now 39.
+“It was the most challenging part of my life I felt like I needed to conquer,” said Burgos.
 “But once I conquered it, I knew I could accomplish whatever came my way.”

 The next goals for Burgos: a bachelor’s degree and then a law degree.